open-mmlab/mmengine/docs/en/tutorials/runner.md

 Really a long piece of code, isn't it!
 However, if you read through the above example, you may have already understood the training process in general even without knowing any implementation details, thanks to the compactness and readability of runner codes (probably).
 This is what MMEngine expects: a structured, modular and standardized training process that allows for more reliable reproductions and clearer comparisons.

-The above example may lead you to the following confusions:
+The above example may lead you to the following confusion:

 <details>
 <summary>There are too many arguments!</summary>